- Lower Triglycerides - Slideshow

 The following dietary changes may be helpful in lowering triglycerides.

-Decreasing your intake of sugar: If you have a sweet tooth, try to set limits on how often and how much sugar you consume.
+- Decreasing your intake of sugar: If you have a sweet tooth, try to set limits on how often and how much sugar you consume.
 You can cut your intake in half to begin with, and continue cutting back from there.
 Remember to read the labels to check for sugar content in both food and beverages.

-Changing from white to brown: If you eat white rice, bread, and pasta, switch to whole wheat products.
+- Changing from white to brown: If you eat white rice, bread, and pasta, switch to whole wheat products.
 It may take a little while to get used to the difference in taste, but it's worth the effort for the benefits to your health.
 There are a variety of whole wheat products on the market, so experiment until you find the one that you like best.

-Switching fats: Limit or avoid foods with saturated and trans fats.
+- Switching fats: Limit or avoid foods with saturated and trans fats.
 These include fried foods, lard, butter, whole milk, ice cream, commercial baked goods, meats, and cheese.
 Read the nutrition labels to determine whether these unhealthy fats are present.